England in the High Middle Ages: Henry II (1154–1189)

-Richard I (1189–99)
+Richard I (1189–1199)

-On the day of Richard's English coronation there was a mass slaughter of the Jews, described by Richard of Devizes as a "holocaust".
+On the day of Richard's coronation there was a mass slaughter of the Jews, described by Richard of Devizes as a "holocaust".
 Quickly putting the affairs of the Angevin Empire in order he departed on Crusade to the Middle East in early 1190.
 In Sicily he came into conflict with Tancred I over the rights of Richard's sister Queen Joan, widow of the former king William II of Sicily.
 Richard captured the city of Messina on 4 October 1190 and using it to force Tancred into a peace agreement.
 When his sister and his fiancée Berengaria along with several other ships, including the treasure ship were seized by the island's despot Isaac Komnenos, Richard conquered the island, which became a western feudal and Christian base in the Mediterranean.

 Opinions of Richard amongst his contemporaries were mixed.
-He had rejected and humiliated the king of France's sister; insulted and refused spoils of the third crusade to nobles like Leopold V, Duke of Austria, and was rumoured to have arranged the assassination of Conrad of Montferrat.
+He had rejected and humiliated the king of France's sister; insulted and refused spoils of the Third Crusade to nobles like Leopold V, Duke of Austria, and was rumoured to have arranged the assassination of Conrad of Montferrat.
 His cruelty was demonstrated by his massacre of 2,600 prisoners in Acre.
 However, Richard was respected for his military leadership and courtly manners.
 He achieved victories in the Third Crusade but failed to capture Jerusalem, retreating from the Holy Land with a small band of followers.

 Richard was captured by Leopold on his return journey in 1192.
-Custody was passed to Henry the Lion and a tax of 25 percent of movables and income was required in England to pay the ransom of 100,000 marks, with a promise of 50,000 more, before Richard was released in 1194.
+Custody was passed to Henry the Lion and a tax of 25 per cent of movables and income was required in England to pay the ransom of 100,000 marks, with a promise of 50,000 more, before Richard was released in 1194.
 In his absence Philip II of France had overrun much of Normandy, while John of England controlled much of the remainder of Richard's lands.
 On his return to England, Richard forgave John and re-established his control.
 Leaving England in 1194 never to return, Richard battled Phillip for the next five years for the return of the holdings seized during his incarceration.
 Close to total victory he was injured by an arrow during the siege of Château de Châlus-Chabrol and died after lingering injured for ten days.